WomenInSoftwareEngineeringJP/algorithms-data-structures/README.md

-# algorithms-data-structures
-Learning resources and curated material for Algorithms and Data Structures study session

 # 👋 Welcome to Women Who Code Tokyo!

-## In this repository, we share Learning resources 📚 and curated material for the **Algorithms and Data Structures** study group
+## This repository contains learning resources 📚 and curated material for the **Algorithms and Data Structures** study series

 # How to join?